nikija/public/content/developers/api/connector.md

 ### Get All Accounting Items

 Returns all accounting items of the enterprise that were consumed (posted) or will be consumed within the specified interval.
+If the `Currency` is specified, costs of the items are converted to that currency.

 #### Request `[PlatformAddress]/api/connector/v1/accountingItems/getAll`